AdaCore/spark2014/lrm/source/packages.rst

      **Rationale:** the semantics of properties defined in terms of abstract state can only be precisely defined in terms of the corresponding concrete state.

+   * **Requirement:** Each item of hidden state should appear in at least one global data list within the package body.

+     **Rationale:** If this is not the case, then there is at least one hidden state item that is not used by any subprogram.

 #.
 Consistency:

    * No further Refined state-specific requirements needed.